icon-close

 Mike Brittain joined the Stem Cell network in 2023.
 As the Accounting Coordinator, Mike supports the Corporate Services team in the management of financial systems and reporting requirements for SCN.
 Mike has over six years’ experience in not-for-profit accounting, having previously worked with Community Foundations of Canada and the Rideau Hall Foundation.
 Mike holds a B.A. in Classical Studies from the University of Ottawa and was a professional drummer before entering the field of accounting.

-Rebecca Cadwalader joined the Stem Cell Network in November 2011.
-As Manager, Corporate Events & Governance, Rebecca ensures the delivery of SCN’s research and training program activities, and supports the work of the Stem Cell Network’s Board of Directors, Research Management Committee and trainee committees.
-Prior to joining SCN, Rebecca was Manager at the Pacific Institute for the Mathematical Sciences (University of British Columbia), a research institute which builds communities of scientists to promote collaboration and applications in the mathematical sciences.
-Rebecca brings to the Network over 15 years experience in administration, finance and event management across a variety of organizations in Canada and the United Kingdom.
+Prior to joining SCN, Rebecca was Manager at the Pacific Institute for the Mathematical Sciences at the University of British Columbia, a research institute which builds communities of scientists to promote collaboration and applications in the mathematical sciences.
 Rebecca holds a degree in Law & Politics from Cardiff University (UK), and a certificate in business accounting from the Chartered Institute of Management Accountants (UK).

 Jen Chappell, Digital Communications Specialist